taitruong/android-capstone/README.md

 Open in the Project view (tab on the left side):
 - open file Application.java in folder java/org.aliensource.symptommanagement.cloud.video
 - If there is an error showing "Project SDK is not defined" then click on "Setup SDK" and set to the JDK (and not to Android SDK!)
+- NOTE: in the project tab on the left you should switch from "Android" to "Project" view.
+This shows you all files including hidden files

+VCS>Update Project>leave default selection for "Branch Default" and "Using Stash">OK>Enter master password to save your GitHub password in Android Studio

 Starting and stopping the Server
 - right-click on the file>Run 'Application.main()'